 [27] M. Simeone, C. De Vivo, P. Masucci.
 An interdisciplinary approach to the preservation of the gaiola archaeological underwater park and the Posillipo Coastline, Bay of Naples (Southern Italy).
 International Journal of Heritage in the Digital Era 1.1_suppl (2012) 373-378.

 [28] Scottish Government.
 A consultation on proposals to designate four Marine Protected Areas in Scottish waters.
-2019 Available at: https://consult.gov.scot/marine-scotland/four-new-marine-protected-areas/ Accessed June 2021
+2019 Available at: https://consult.gov.scot/marine-scotland/four-new-marine-protected-areas/ Accessed June 2021.

 [29] L. Rayne, J. Bradbury, D. Mattingly, G. Philip, R. Bewley, A. Wilson, From Above and on the Ground: Geospatial Methods for Recording Endangered Archaeology in the Middle East and North Africa.
 Geosciences 7 (2017) 100. doi:10.3390/geosciences7040100.